vic-ma/howtodismantle.github.io/_posts/2024-02-05-Mastering-the-Merge-A-Guide-to-Seamless-Tableau-Integration-in-Peakboard-Applications.md

 ## Preparing the data source for generating a token

-To generate the token we need the Tableau Token Generator extension.
-You can just add it to your designer instance by clicking on Data Source -> Add Data Source -> Manage Extension and find the right extension and install it.
+To generate an authentication token, we need the Tableau Token Generator extension.
+We add it to Peakboard Designer by clicking on **Data Source&nbsp;> Add Data Source&nbsp;> Manage Extension** and then installing the extension.

 ![image](/assets/2024-02-05/030.png)

+The data source needs the following four parameters:
+1. Tableau portal username
+2. Client ID
+3. Client Secret
+4. Secret Value

-The data source needs four parameters.
-The first one is the user name for the Tableau portal.
-The three others are Client ID, Client Secret and Secret Value as noted from the last paragraph.
-After filling out all values we can click on the data load button to check, if the token is generated properly.
-The output of the data source only has one column and one row with the token.
+After filling out all the values, we click on the data load button to check if the token was generated properly.
+The output of the data source has one column and one row with the token.

 ![image](/assets/2024-02-05/040.png)